trust-agi/trust-agi.github.io/content/.ipynb_checkpoints/_index-checkpoint.md

       text: |
         <br>

-        The **Trustworthy AGI (TrustAGI) Lab** at Griffith University has been a center of excellence for Trustworthy Artificial General Intelligence research, teaching, and practice since its founding in 2022.
+        The **Trustworthy AGI (TrustAGI) Lab** at Griffith University is at the forefront of pioneering research in Artificial General Intelligence, focusing on developing ethical, reliable, and safe AI technologies.
+This leading lab is dedicated to advancing the understanding and application of AGI through innovative projects and collaborations.

   - block: collection